mindspore-ai/docs/tutorials/lite/source_en/use/converter_tool.md

 ### Example

 First, in the root directory of the source code, run the following command to perform compilation.
-For details, see `compile.md`.

 ```bash
 bash build.sh -I x86_64